metaltango/metaltango/README.md

 #
 **Daniel or Sephiroth** ━━━━━━ I'm a dude.
   <br> Adult and Plural.  *No DNI, I block / hide freely*

-  <br> If you want to talk send a whisper or leave something on my atabook.
   <br> <sup>Chronic faggot.
 I talk about the men I like constantly, and I'm not ashamed of it.</sup>

+  <br> If you want to talk send a whisper or leave something on my atabook.
+  <br> extended information about me can be found on my [rentry](https://rentry.co/secretion).